-will be undergoing a major upgrade.
-We will be moving the facility across the campus to new, larger, labs in the Research Complex at Harwell
+is undergoing a major upgrade.
+We are moving the facility across the campus to new, larger, labs in the Research Complex at Harwell

 , adding a new 100 kHz laser system (a joint purchase with Ultra